drixzor/drixzor/README.md

 2. When it needs to ship.
 3. What you've already tried.

-Response within 48 hours.
+We respond within 48 hours.

----

-*Cinematography on Sony FX3, architectural design, trading systems.*